john-hawkins/john-hawkins.github.io/_pages/about.md

 Projects
 ==============

+## Minimum Viable Model Estimation

+To what extent can we quantify in advance how good a machine learning system needs to be in order to solve a problem?
+In this work we are building tools to estimate the required performance levels of a model in order to meet business requirements specified in terms of the minimal ROI and the expected returns for predictions of differing levels of accuracy.

+Library available on [PyPI](https://pypi.org/project/minvime/1.0.0/) or [Github](https://github.com/john-hawkins/minvime)

-## Autmated Bayesian Neural Networks for Time Series Modelling
+## Autmated Bayesian Neural Networks for Time Series Forecasting

 Exploring the design of an automated Bayesian forecasting system to automate the development of time-series forecasting in a manner that provides reliable quantifictions of forecast error.